mrezabayat/iamsorush/content/posts/lu_decomposition.md

 ```

 I used dummy variables like ` sameColumnDiagonalElement` and ` lowerMatrixElement` so the code be easily readable without comments.
 Since I don’t assume the reader of this code has knowledge of legacy codes, I do not implement i, j, or k variables as iterators but use meaningful words like row and column.
 The loop boundaries are set by variables which exactly explain what they are rather than being puzzles to be discovered.
-Now, the class for finding X is defined as below
+Now, the class for finding $X$ is defined as below

 ``` c#
 public class XFinder